aleph-im/pyaleph/docs/guides/install.rst

 3. Run the node with Docker Compose
 ===================================

-Download the Docker Compose file that defines how to run PyAleph, MongoDB and IPFS together.
+Download the Docker Compose file that defines how to run PyAleph and IPFS together.

 .. parsed-literal::